 Coming out of a divorce, you will find yourself in a place where you are unsure of where your future will be like.
-Or even what tomorrow will bring.
-A divorce is a time of grieving, it’s a process.
-Such like a death, you need to ensure you understand your emotions during this time.

 At the beginning of my separation, I was in an unknown mental state.
 Thoughts running through my head like, I am now alone, what now… (although at times felt empowering, left me feeling empty too).
 I wasn’t looking after my diet the way I had been leading up to the separation.
 I was out most nights with friends when I didn’t have my children with me, because the thought of being alone didn’t look attractive to me.
 The thought of finding a new partner scared the heck out of me.
 I didn’t know if I was coming or going and on top of that the emotions dealing with an ex and the divorce process didn’t help at the best of times.
 I chose to not deal with what I was feeling, it was a roller coaster with ups and downs every day.